theFong/infoRise/README.md

 - [x] Sometimes end time is missing
 - [x] outfits changed to null
 - [ ] Resizing issues with icons in the feed
+- [ ] Icons not showing up in cells

 # Screen Shots